scalamolecule/molecule-old/build-info.md

 ## Compile

-`-Dfree=true` makes sure the free Datomic version is used
+Add `-Dfree=true` to use free Datomic version.
+Default is Datomic dev/pro

 Compile to 2.13 only: